-GigBucks is a popular Fiverr alternative where you can sell a gig of yours from $5 onwards and goes up to $50 depending upon how much gigs you have sold.
+GigBucks is a popular Fiverr alternative where you can sell a gig of yours from $5 onwards and goes up to $50 depending upon how many gigs you have sold.

 GigBuys is another free micro jobs site and an additional alternative to try to sell your gigs along with GigBucks and Fiverr.

 RapidWorkers is a proper micro jobs site and works similar to Microworkers.
-All you need to do is complete simple and easy tasks from a variety of tasks posted by the clients.
+All you need to do is straightforward and easy tasks from a variety of tasks posted by the clients.